 The TTSGP was authorized by Section 1121 of the Fixing America’s Surface Transportation Act, Pub.
 L. 114-94.
 Section 1121 is codified at 23 U.S.C. § 207.
 As directed by 23 U.S.C.
-207, the Department developed the TTSGP regulation through a negotiated rulemaking with Tribe and Tribal organization representatives under the procedures of the Negotiated Rulemaking Act.
+207, the Department developed the TTSGP regulation through a negotiated rulemaking with Tribes and Tribal organization representatives under the procedures of the Negotiated Rulemaking Act.
 The procedures for the negotiated rulemaking were adapted to the unique context of Tribal self-governance and the government-to-government relationship between the United States and Indian tribes.
 On June 1, 2020, the negotiated final TTSGP rule was published in the Federal Register.
-The rule will be codified in the Code of Federal Regulations at 49 C.F.R. part 29.
-The TTSGP final rule becomes effective on October 1, 2020.
+The rule is codified in the Code of Federal Regulations at 49 C.F.R. part 29.
+The TTSGP final rule became effective on October 1, 2020.

 This program is similar in many respects to the Title I Self-Determination contracts and the Title IV (Bureau of Indian Affairs) and Title V (Indian Health Service) Self-Governance programs authorized by the Indian Self-Determination and Education Assistance Act, Pub.
 L. 93-638, as amended, 25 U.S.C. § 5301 et seq.
 Most Tribes and Tribal organizations in the U.S. already carry out Title I, Title IV, and Title V programs in their Tribal communities.

-In the TTSGP, federal funds (e.g., FHWA or FTA formula funds) awarded to a Tribe or Tribal organization will be transferred in advance to the Tribe or Tribal organization in accordance with the terms of the funding agreement to carry out tribal transportation PFSAs.
+In the TTSGP, USDOT funds (e.g., FHWA or FTA formula funds) awarded to a Tribe or Tribal organization will be transferred to the Tribe or Tribal organization in accordance with the terms of the funding agreement to carry out tribal transportation PFSAs.
 The TTSGP funds are subject only to the terms and conditions in 23 U.S.C. § 207, applicable federal statutory and government-wide requirements, the TTSGP final rule, and the terms of the TTSGP compact and funding agreement that are negotiated between the Department and a Tribe or Tribal organization.

-For Tribes or Tribal organizations that are interested in applying to be a participant in the TTSGP or for any questions or comments regarding the TTSGP, you may contact the Director of Tribal Affairs at TribalAffairs@dot.gov.
+For Tribes or Tribal organizations that are interested in applying to be a participant in the TTSGP or for any questions or comments regarding the TTSGP, you may contact the Director of Tribal Affairs at TribalAffairs.gov.